Housing in Amsterdam

 About your deposit, and how to get it back

 When renting out living accommodation landlords can ask for a deposit.
 The amount is usually one months’ basic rent (“kale huur”: the rental costs without additional charges for things like furnishing or utitilities).
 This deposit is only meant to cover the repairs of any damage done to the apartment during the rental period.
 It cannot be used to cover any other money still owed by tenants (such as back rent, or outstanding utility bills) unless this has been agreed in advance, in writing, by both landlord and tenant.
 Regular wear and tear is not considered damage.
 Tenants are responsible for indoor painting and small and inexpensive maintenance (like replacing a broken showerhead), landlords have to take care of more specialist and costly maintenance (like repairing a broken water pipe).
 The cost of this maintenance is already included in the basic rent.
 Tenants should notify their landlord, preferably in writing, if there are any maintenance problems during their stay.

 Once the tenant leaves the apartment the deposit should be refunded.
 Read more on this subject on our page Deposit and how to get it back

 When expat tenants become more aware of Dutch rules and regulations regarding housing they greatly improve their chances of being treated fairly in the Dutch housing market.
 Some of the common topics like security of tenure, deposits, agency fees, rent, service charges, maintenance problems, etc. are discussed briefly in this folder.

 - Unjust agency fees in Amsterdam (on iamsterdam.com)

 Non-commercial room agencies for students

-The 3 housing corporations which let studentflats in Amsterdam work together in the organization “studentenwoningweb”.
-You can find information and a registrationform on their website.
+The 3 housing corporations which let studentflats in Amsterdam used to work together in the organization “studentenwoningweb”.
+Now they have started another site.
+You can find information and a registrationform on Studentenwoningweb and on ROOM.